meyersarah/videos/_new_scripts/what_is_directory_structure.md

+In computing, a directory structure is the way an operating system's file system and its files are displayed to the user.
+Files are typically displayed in a hierarchical tree structure.
+The root directory lies at the base of the tree.

 Directories are places where you store your data, files, and folders.

 Having a clean directory allows you to easy access your data in your code.